 What would happen to a minor caught in possession of a firearm?

-Well, they're still guilty of a civil offence, but different sanctions will apply to kids.
-Obviously kids will go to young offenders institutions, but the offence is the same.
+Well, they're still guilty of a civil offense, but different sanctions will apply to kids.
+Obviously kids will go to young offenders institutions, but the offense is the same.

 Which are the worst affected areas in the UK?

 No surprises: It's the big cities.
 The sort of places where there are a lot of gangs, drug trafficking.
 Most of these cases do relate to gangs, and gangs are far more prevalent in the inner cities.

 So gun possession is very closely related to drug activity, in your opinion, rather than something like armed robbery?

 Yeah, it's a different form of use.
 You tend not to get that many armed robberies these days, and you see things on Crimewatch like kids going into post offices with air pistols.
 It's kind of pathetic.
 What we're talking about is professional and organized crime—those people have more sense than to wander around with a gun.
 I guess that's where we come back to the kids possessing guns, rather than the senior guys taking that risk.

 How would you go about lowering gun crime?

 There are many different issues.
 First of all, you have to get rid of this mystique that's attached to guns.
 Quite often, guys will get nicked for something and police will find pictures on their phones of them posing with guns.
 There's obviously an element of bravado, making you look big—and that's something that needs to be addressed.
 Some people want to be seen with them, so a lot of it is education, but whether people will be receptive to that education… God knows.